SoundCloud for Developers

 recorder.start()

-Starts recording from the user's computer or the source that was passed into the constructor
+Starts recording from the user's computer or the source passed to the constructor.

-Requires the Web Audio API, Web Workers and getUserMedia to be available in the user's browser
+Requires Web Audio API, Web Workers, and getUserMedia support.

 recorder.stop()